Squish for Qt Tutorials

 Inserting Additional Verification Points

 In the previous section we saw how easy it is to insert verification points during the recording of test scripts.
-Verification points can also be inserted into existing test scripts, either by setting a breakpoint and using the squishide
+Verification points can also be inserted into existing test scripts, by recording snippets, or simply by editing a test script and putting in calls to Squish's test.

-Scriptified property verification points are direct calls to the test.compare
+Scriptified Property Verification points are direct calls to the test.compare

-test case, but since our concern here is simply to show how to do it, we will only do two—we will verify that the "Jane Doe" entry's email address and phone number match the ones entered, and put the verifications immediately after the ones we inserted during recording.
+We will verify that the "Jane Doe" entry's email address and phone number match the ones entered, and put the verifications immediately after the ones we inserted during recording.

-we start by putting a break point in the script (whether recorded or manually written—it does not matter to Squish), at the point where we want to verify.
+To insert a verification point using the Squish IDE we start by putting a break point in the script (whether recorded or manually written—it does not matter to Squish), at the point where we want to verify.

-As the above screenshot shows, we have set a breakpoint at line 35.
+As the above screenshot shows, we have set a breakpoint just before the end of the test case.
 This is done simply by double-clicking, or right-clicking in the gutter (next to the line number in the editor) and selecting the Add Breakpoint context menu item.
 We chose this line because it follows the script lines where the first address is removed, so at this point (just before invoking the File menu to close the application), the first address should be that of "Jane Doe".
-The screenshot shows the verifications that were entered using the squishide
+The screenshot shows the verifications that were entered using the Squish IDE during recording.
+Our additional verifications will follow them.

-Having set the breakpoint, we now run the test as usual by clicking the Run Test ( ) button, or by clicking the Run > Run Test Case menu option.
-Unlike a normal test run the test will stop when the breakpoint is reached (i.e., at line 33, or at whatever line you set), and Squish's main window will reappear (which will probably obscure the AUT).
-At this point the squishide
+Having set the breakpoint, we now run the test as usual by clicking the Run Test Case () button, or by clicking the Run > Run Test Case menu option.
+The test run and then stop when the breakpoint is reached.
+Squish's main window will reappear (which may obscure the AUT).
+At this point, the Squish IDE will switch to the Test Debugging Perspective.

 Perspectives and Views

-, a View is essentially a child window, such as a dock window or a tab in an existing window.
+The Squish IDE works just like the Eclipse IDE.
+If you aren't used to Eclipse, it is crucial to understand the following key concepts: Views and Perspectives.
+In Eclipse, and therefore in the Squish IDE, a View is essentially a child window, such as a dock window or a tab in an existing window.
 A Perspective is a collection of views arranged together.
 Both are accessible through the Window menu.

-is supplied with the following perspectives:
+The Squish IDE is supplied with the following perspectives:

-starts with, and that is shown in all previous screenshots - Test Debugging Perspective
+- Test Management Perspective that the Squish IDE starts with, and that is shown in all previous screenshots

 - Spy Perspective

-You can change these perspectives to show additional views or to hide views that you don't want, or create your own perspectives with exactly the views you want.
-So if your windows change dramatically, it just means that the perspective changed.
+If you notice all of your Views change dramatically, it just means that the perspective changed.
 Use the Window menu to change back to the perspective you want.
-However, Squish automatically changes perspective to reflect the current situation, so you should not need to change perspective manually.
+Keep in mind, Squish automatically changes perspectives to reflect the current situation, so you should not need to change perspective manually very often.

 Inserting Verification Points

-automatically changes to the Test Debugging Perspective.
+As the screenshot below shows, when Squish stops at a breakpoint, the Squish IDE automatically changes to the Test Debugging Perspective.
 The perspective shows the Variables view, the Editor view, the Debug view, the Application Objects view, and the Properties view, Methods view, and Test Results view.

-The normal Test Management Perspective can be returned to at any time by choosing it from the Window menu (or by clicking its toolbar button), although the squishide
+The normal Test Management Perspective can be returned to at any time by choosing it from the Window menu (or by clicking its toolbar button), although the Squish IDE will automatically return to it if you stop the script or run it to completion.

-property to check its check box.
-When we check it, the Verification Point Creator view appears as shown in the screenshot.
+After the first one is checked, the Verification Point Creator view appears as shown in the screenshot.

 property.
 Now both verifications will appear in the Verification Point Creator view as the screenshot shows.